- December 17, 2018

 Step: 8 Private Pilot Certificate and Beyond: Turning Point to your sky limit

-Most of the students want to become a professional pilot to get the professional pilot jobs.
+Most of the students want to become a professional pilot to get professional pilot jobs.
 There are lots of jobs are available for those students who have completed his graduation from an academy or university.
-To become a commercial or professional and to reach your goal, you have to obtain following pilot certificates and ratings:
+To become a commercial or professional and to reach your goal, you have to obtain the following pilot certificates and ratings: